Overview of Internships

 Question: Am I required to do an Internship?

 Yes, if your concentration is Organizational & Corporate (UCMC) or Integrated Visual Media (UCMI).
 Please note: While not required, Communication Studies (UCMG) students can use Internship to fulfill a production requirement.
 We encourage everyone to consider doing one or more internships -- about 60% of our majors do so even if not required.
-Communication Arts Internships are only for students who have been accepted into the Communication Arts Department.
+Communication, Media, and Performance Internships are only for students who have been accepted into the Communication, Media, and Performance Department.

 Question: Are paid Internships available?

 Yes.
 Important note: The CHOICE program (Community/Hometown Organizations Internship and Cooperative Education) offers funding for internships within the town of Framingham and local community organizations.
-See Dawn Ross, Career Services, and the Communication Arts internship supervisor for details.
+See Dawn Ross, Career Services, and the Communication, Media, and Performance internship supervisor for details.
 There are opportunities in addition to this program, but the sooner you start your internship hunt, the more likely you will find one.
 A few students have written proposals related to their current job, and created a paid internship for themselves.

 Question: What if I don’t have a car to get to a site?